 Now though, the age-old divisions that have been drawn through society are shifting and eroding; people are increasingly less constrained by societal expectations based upon age and sex in particular.

-One of the worst examples of this broad-spectrum demographics is the use of the term ‘millennials.’
-In the traditional marketer’s brain, the elusive millennial is somewhere in their 20s, focussed on environmental and social issues and fuelled by coffee and avocados.
+One of the worst examples of this broad-spectrum demographics is the use of the term ‘millennials'.
+In the traditional marketer’s brain; the elusive millennial is in their 20s, focussed on environmental, and social issues and fuelled by coffee.

 What you’re left with after this very stereotypical description is simply a picture of a young person; these traits aren’t specific to this generation of youth.
 The generation before will have been mostly the same when they were in their 20s.

-Granted, society does evolve, with this generation’s 20 somethings being a little more concerned with environmental and social issues for example as they become more prevalent, but the basis is the same as far as marketers are concerned.
+Granted, society does evolve.
+With this generation’s 20 some things are more concerned with environmental and social issues.
+For example, as they become more prevalent, the basis is the same as far as marketers are concerned.

 The targeting of ‘millennials’ as some distinct group that are so different from the rest of humanity is dangerous as far as marketing strategies go.
 By targeting such a broad group of people and ignoring their individual preferences, marketers can miss the mark entirely and alienate people.

 The real clincher is that 20 somethings don’t actually have any money to spend.
-By targeting the younger generation and ignoring the older, who are the ones with the disposable income, marketers also frequently blow budgets on people who often cannot afford to make purchases outside of the essentials.
+By targeting the younger generation and ignoring the older, who are the ones with the disposable income.
+Marketers frequently blow budgets on people who often cannot afford to make purchases outside of the essentials.

 “Within each generation, there are wide divisions in politics, culture and taste – and across generations, there are attitudes that bridge young and old together.
-Treating the attitudes typically associated with terms like millennial or ‘Gen Xer’ as belonging strictly to one age range shows a lack of awareness who people really are and how they really behave.”
-Managing director Andrew Mulholland tells us.
+Treating the attitudes typically associated with terms like millennial or ‘Gen Xer’ as belonging strictly to one age range shows a lack of awareness of who people really are and how they really behave.” says Managing director Andrew Mulholland.

-“In particular, we need to move past the recent trend of millennial fever, where appealing to a ‘millennial audience’ has become a lazy, if convenient, shorthand for some vague notion of achingly cool, social media-savvy 20 somethings who refuse stable careers and demand authenticity.”
+“In particular, we need to move past the recent trend of millennial fever.
+Where appealing to a ‘millennial audience’ has become lazy, if convenient, shorthand for some vague notion of achingly cool, social media-savvy 20 somethings who refuse stable careers and demand authenticity.”

 Phasing out of broad demographic segmentation does mean, however, that a new method of market division needs to be formulated.
 Thankfully, there is one already in use.

-The future and indeed present of intelligent marketing is based in data-driven, behaviourally influenced groupings.
-This information is gathered mainly through the internet and covers elements such as how engaged with technology individuals might be, what sites they use and visit, what music they listen to, and what purchases they’ve made previously.
+The future and indeed present of intelligent marketing are based on data-driven, behaviourally influenced groupings.
+Information gathered covers elements such as how engaged with technology individuals are, what sites they use and previous purchases.

-This is a more reliable method of targeting as it is grounded in the reality of how individuals behave, not what sex they were born, how old they are or where they live.
+This is a more reliable method of targeting as it is grounded in the reality of how individuals behave, not what sex they were born, their age or where they live.

-This style of precise and tailored targeting has already been proven to yield better results and using the web as a marketing tool, in particular, is vastly cheaper than traditional mass-spectrum methods.
+Precise and tailored targeting has already been proven to yield better results and using the web as a marketing tool.
+In particular, it is vastly cheaper than traditional mass-spectrum methods.